JonasSyrstad/Stardust.Rest/README.md

         }
     }
 ```
-Adding swagger to the service add the following line in Swashbuckle's SwaggerConfig.cs (added with the nuget)
+Adding swagger to the service add the following line in Swashbuckle's SwaggerConfig.cs (added with the nuget).
 Add the nuget: Install-Package Stardust.Interstellar.Swashbuckle

 ```CS